cintia-sari/exam-preparation-react/README.md

 ## Why I wrote this app:

-I wanted to create a web application that could be useful to people and besides that I could practice the basics of React well.
-Since I also like to write lists and track my progress, I wanted to make a learning aid application, the target group of which was mainly high school and university students.
+I have created a web application that is useful to people.
+Besides, I could practice the basics of React as well.
+I created a learning aid application, because I like writing lists and tracking my progress.
+The target group of this application is high school and university students.

 ## Functions: